 The Four Corners of Research Writing guide features:

 - Examples from 60 different published papers

 - PDF download for easy portability between all your devices

-The Four Corners of Research Writing can benefit you a number of ways:
+Use The Four Corners of Research Writing to:

 - Learn a conceptual model for scholarly research writing

 - Always have a sense of "where" you are when reading an article

 - Use repetition strategically when writing your own papers